briatte/apsaconf/README.md

 - Scripts 01-03 download the raw data, parse it, and create the datasets
 - Scripts 04-05 sample conference panels, papers and participants

+Script 05 is in draft form and does not yet do much.

 ## Notes